jewjux/nvaitc-aps-project-demos/projects/explorer-ai/README.md

 An NVAITC APS project (NVIDIA).

-Co-supervised by Singapore Institute of Technology, a collaboration between NVAITC-APS and Singapore Institute of Technology

 ## 📄 License

 This project is licensed under the MIT License - see the repository's [LICENSE](../../LICENSE) file for details.